Cisternino: Main sights

 The architecture is typical of the region with an old Centro Storico (Historical Centre) containing white-washed, stone buildings with cool, shaded, cave-like interiors, narrow streets and churches.
 The town also features several community squares, each of which is built on the edge of the hill allowing for some spectacular landscapes.

 In Cisternino and the surrounding area there have been several Bronze Age finds, including different types of hand tools.
 Evidence would suggest that the region was also a seasonal home to ancient hunter-gatherer humans.

 Food

-Broad beans purée with wild chicory (fave e cicorie selvatiche), orecchiette con braciole e polpette (a particular shape of pasta with tomato sauce, stuffed beef rolls and bread balls on the side to deep in the sauce in the end) and "bombette" (a type of roasted pork rolls) are three typical dishes of Cisternino cuisine.
+Broad beans purée with wild chicory (fave e cicorie selvatiche), orecchiette con braciole e polpette (a particular shape of pasta with tomato sauce, stuffed beef rolls and bread balls on the side to dip in the sauce at the end) and "bombette" (a type of roasted pork rolls) are three typical dishes of Cisternino cuisine.

 Transport

 Public transport in Cisternino is minimal, with a large proportion of the inhabitants relying on their own means of transport.
 However, there are buses to nearby Fasano which also houses the nearest major train station.

 The nearest airports are in the cities of Bari and Brindisi which are both less than one hour’s drive from Cisternino.